PlanTL-GOB-ES/EHR-TTS/README.md

 ## Usage
 -----

-Copy the "spanish_ehr/" directory into the "resources/" directory of HeidelTime.
+Install and test your HeidelTime installation following the instructions given by HeidelTime developers.
+Copy the "spanish_ehr/" directory into the "resources/" directory of HeidelTime and select "spanish_ehr" at runtime.

 ## Contact